 To make an Enduring Power of Guardianship you must:

 The person you appoint as your enduring guardian must also be 18 years of age or older and have full legal capacity.

 You can appoint more than one enduring guardian as joint enduring guardians, but they must act jointly which means they must reach agreement on any decisions they make on your behalf.
 If you plan to appoint more than one enduring guardian it is important you consider their ability to work together on your behalf.

-The Public Advocates recommends you appoint no more than two joint enduring guardians.
+The Public Advocate recommends you appoint no more than two joint enduring guardians.

 You may also appoint substitute enduring guardians who would take over decision-making responsibilities in the event one or more of your enduring guardians was unable to continue in the role.

-The scope of authority given to your enduring guardian is determined by you when you make your EPG.
+The scope of authority given to your enduring guardian is determined by you when you make your Enduring Power of Guardianship.

 You may authorise your enduring guardian to make the same range of decisions as a plenary guardian, who is appointed by the State Administrative Tribunal.

 Alternatively, you may restrict the decision-making authority of your enduring guardian.
 For example, you may authorise your enduring guardian to make decisions about any treatment you receive, but not about where you live or who you associate with.